 Lisianthus can get fungal diseases such as botrytis cinerea and downy mildew.
-Botrytis is a grey mold that can form on blooms, buds, foliage, and stems.
+Botrytis is a grey mold that can form on blooms, light green buds, foliage, and stems.
 Downy mildew is a grey patch that begins on the underside of leaves but can eventually cover both sides.
 These diseases can be avoided by never watering the leaves and never overcrowding the plants so they can have good airflow.
 Treatment with neem oil or a copper-based fungicide may help treat both.

 Viruses can be caused by pests and spread from plant to plant.
 They usually cause mottled and spotted leaves.
 It can be prevented by providing good airflow between plants and controlling pests as soon as you see them.
 You’ll have to remove and throw away infected plants since there’s no way to treat most plant viruses.